 - Organic Bound

 Roasting at high heat is one of the best ways to cook cauliflower.
 Dry heat caramelizes the vegetable's juices, and none of its flavor is lost to cooking water.
-Although cauliflower is delicious tossed with just olive oil, salt, and pepper, the combination of subcontinent spices really makes this dish extra special.
-Feel free to experiment with your own versions.

 |1 large||head cauliflower (about 3 pounds, cored and cut into uniform-sized florets)|